Dharani (director)

-Dharani (born V. C. Ramani) is an Indian former film director, who primarily directed Tamil and Telugu action films.
-He is best known for directing super hit Tamil action films Dhill, Dhool and Ghilli.
+Dharani (born V. C. Ramani) is a former Indian film director and screenwriter who primarily worked in Tamil cinema as well as directing one Telugu film.
+He is best known for directing the hat-trick action films, Dhill (2001), Dhool (2003), and Ghilli (2004).

 Career

+He pursued English literature degree at Loyola College then learnt editing at film institute.
+He also owned an orchestra under the name Dilip Ramani.
+After his diploma in film technology, he assisted six directors.

 He first directed the film Ethirum Pudhirum, loosely based on forest brigand Veerappan and his younger brother's death, starring Mammootty.
 Political controversies ensured its delayed release in 1999.
 It received critical acclaim and was awarded second place in the Tamil Nadu State Film Award for Best Film.
 The film's producer T. Ajay kumar made Dharani the director of his next production, starring Vikram, Dhill.
 The film was a box-office success and his next film Dhool, produced by A. M. Rathnam in 2003, again with Vikram along with Jyothika and Reemma Sen, was a box office success.
 He worked with A. M. Rathnam again for the film Ghilli starring Vijay and Trisha, that was a blockbuster movie and a comeback movie in Vijay's career.
 It was followed by Telugu film Bangaram, featuring Pawan Kalyan in the lead.
 In 2008, he directed Kuruvi, rejoining the lead cast of Ghilli.
-Unlike the previous success in Ghilli, Kuruvi was an average hit at the box office and was panned by critics.
-In 2011, he remade the 2010 Hindi film Dabangg in Tamil as Osthe, with Silambarasan in the lead role, which was again a critical and was declared an average hit.
+Unlike the previous success in Ghilli, Kuruvi was an sleeper hit at the box office after completion of 150 days.
+In 2011, he remade the 2010 Hindi film Dabangg in Tamil as Osthe, with Silambarasan in the lead role, which was again declared an average hit.